 If, instead, you are required to integrate with a pre-existing service that defines its own HTTP-based protocol, you can configure a subclass of the DataSource class to customize the HTTP request format and the expected format of responses.

 For services that return XML or JSON data (including WSDL), you can specify XPath expressions indicating what part of the data should be transformed into dsResponse.data.
-If XPath expressions are not sufficient, you can override DataSource.transformRequest() and DataSource.transformResponse() and add Java code to handle those cases.
+If XPath expressions are not sufficient, you can override DataSource.transformRequest() and DataSource.transformResponse() and add JavaScript code to handle those cases.

 These same two APIs (transformRequest and transformResponse) enable integration with formats other than XML and JSON, such as CSV over HTTP or proprietary message formats.